 A student who wishes to be reinstated in a program must complete a written Reinstatement Request Form and pay a non-refundable Application Fee.
-The Application Fee must be paid by cash or credit at the time of turning in the Reinstatement Request.
+The Application Fee must be paid by cashier's check, money order or credit or debit at the time of submitting the Reinstatement Request Form.
 If the reinstatement is approved, the Application Fee will be applied towards the Reinstatement Fee, upon the students return.
 If the reinstatement is not approved, the application fee will be refunded to the student or applied towards any outstanding balance.
 If the student is approved, but the student changes their mind or never shows up to the new class, the Application Fee is forfeited.
 All reinstatement approvals are determined on individual basis.
 Student must be current on existing tuition payments in order to qualify for reinstatement in a future class.